TugboatQA/images/README.md

 This is the primary `runit` script used to start the service that the image is created for.

+### test

+This is an executable script that can be used to augment tests for an individual service.
+It is not shipped with the image itself.
+To run tests on a service, call `task test -- [servicename]`.

 ## Building images locally

 If you would like to build images locally, there are a few things to know before